harleydutton/tabula-rasa/tabula-rasa.md

 First fill out the top of your character sheet.
 In order, the boxes should contain the character's name, the character's concept, the setting's name, your name, and the setting's action delay.
 A character concept can be thought of as the canonical or stereotypical version of something.
 The setting's action delay can be found in the upper left corner of the setting template.

 Second, your character needs [skills](#skills).
 Skills are used to roll checks which is how a character interacts with the game world.
 Skills are usually self-descriptively named and have levels.
 The higher level the skill the better at it a character is.
 There are two kinds of skills.
 Mandatory skills and the normal kind.
 Mandatory skills are skills every character _needs_ within the setting.
 They are listed at the top of the skills section in the setting.
 Add all of the mandatory skills to your character sheet.
 The rest of the skills are those that are common within the setting and you can take any of them you can afford.
 Players can also propose to the storyteller that skills be added to the setting.
 You pay for your starting skills using character points.
 Starting character points are listed in the upper left of the setting.
 Skills cost a number of character points equal to the level you want the skill to start at.
+An important note about skills is that players are enocuraged to add new skills to the list of available skills in the setting.
+Storyteller approval is required for a skill to to be added to the setting.

 ```
 Example mandatory skills: willpower, strength, magic, dexterity, charisma